-Before diving into optimization, it’s crucial to understand how MySQL executes your queries.
+Before diving into optimization, it’s essential to understand how MySQL executes your queries.
 The EXPLAIN statement is your best friend here.
 By running EXPLAIN before your query, you can see how MySQL processes it, including details about table scans, indexes used, and join operations.

 EXPLAIN SELECT * FROM orders WHERE customer_id = 123;